Dean151/ButtonKit/README.md

 }
 ```

-By default, when the button closure throws, the button will Shake on error.
+When the button closure throws, the button will shake by default

-For now, only the shake behavior is built-in:
+For now, only this shake behavior is built-in:

 <table>
     <tr>